XenaLi96/cell-net-dataset/README.md

 ## News
 We have updated the supporting evidence to demonstrate that our figures were not AI-generated and have prepared the rebuttal package for the reviewers.
+We have uploaded a single-cell dataset containing 10,000 cells to the \Single_cell folder.

 ## Highlights